 Salt runs remote commands from

-/tmp of the client’s filesystem.
+/tmp on the client’s file system.

 Therefore you must not mount

 /tmp with the